 Therefore, this course will cover the concepts, methods and theory of biological evolution, and its application to us as an animal species.
 There will be a specific focus on molecular, Mendelian and population genetics, mechanisms of evolution, primatology, paleoanthropology, biocultural adaptations and human variation.
 Evolution, and its evidence as derived from the scientific method will serve as the foundation and guiding paradigm of this course.

-Furthermore, I will make most of the class material (readings and assignments but not tests) available to you on the first day of class.
-However, this course is not intended to be a self-paced course.
+Furthermore, I will make all of the class material, readings, assignments and quizzes, available to you on the first day of class.
 I expect us, as a class to move through the material each week, reading, learning and discussing any questions or issues that may come up.
-Though I will not require weekly discussion posts, I highly encourage you to participate and interact as an online community, as this will enhance your success in this class!
-To be successful in this course you need to plan on dedicating roughly 6 to 9 hours a week to this class depending on the lecture material and assignments (excluding weekends).
+Though, this course is not intended to be a self-paced course, all of the material will be available to you so you can work ahead if you wish.
+Also, I will not require weekly discussion posts, however, I highly encourage you to participate and interact as an online community, as this will enhance your success in this class!

 Instructor Communication Policy:

-Furthermore, when you contact me via e-mail please expect up to 24 hours for a response.
-If you do not hear from me in 24 hours, please resend your message.
+Furthermore, when you contact me via e-mail please expect up to 48 hours for a response, excluding weekend.
+Though I may choose to contact you over the weekend, I generally do not check or return emails over the weekend.
+For example, if you were to contact me on Friday, you may not hear from me until Tuesday.
+If you do not hear from me in 48 hours, please resend your message.